ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** introduces a theory of relativity in a Space without time. **Causal Relativity Equations** derived from Relativity that are purely spatial and can successfully be used to calculate and predict relativistic effects.
+The **Theory of Causal Relativity** introduces a theory of relativity in a Space without time. **Causal Relativity Equations** derived from Relativity that are purely spatial and can successfully be used to successfully calculate and predict relativistic effects.

 ---